hoylen/raspi-headless-setup/README.md

 - `-l | --locale` locale

     Set the locale.

     For available locale names, look inside _/etc/locale.gen_ on the Raspberry Pi.

     This program tries to determine a default value from the local computer.
 If it is not set, the Raspberry Pi's default value is "en_GB.UTF-8".

+- `--no-locale`

+    Do not attempt to set the locale.

+    Leave the locale unchanged (en_GB is the default on the Raspberry Pi).
+This option can be useful for quick testing, because setting the locale takes the most time when the Raspberry Pi boots for the first time (about an extra 1.5 minutes).

 #### Wi-Fi options

 - `-c | --country` code